Games Where You Can Play Optimally with Arena-Independent Finite Memory: Discussion

 Our approach yields \textit{two methods} to establish that a preference relation (or equivalently a payoff function or a winning condition) admits UFM strategies.
 The first one, exhibiting appropriate memory skeletons and proving $\memskel$-monotony and $\memskel$-selectivity, is based on Theorem~\ref{thm:equivalence} and can be used \textit{compositionally} through Corollary~\ref{cor:UFM}.
 The second one follows the \textit{lifting corollary}, Corollary~\ref{cor:lifting}: one only has to study the one-player subcases then invoke this result to lift the existence of UFM strategies to the two-player case, without checking for $\memskel$-monotony and $\memskel$-selectivity at all.
 Hence this second method is often painless in practice.

 Two interesting facts can be seen through Corollary~\ref{cor:lifting}.
 First, there is \textit{no blow-up in the memory} required when going from one-player games to two-player games: the overall memory simply combines the memory skeletons of the two players.
-Second, assuming that one has an algorithm to solve\footnote{I.e., decide who has a winning strategy from a given state.} one-player games --- say for $\Pone$ --- for a winning condition satisfying our hypotheses, this lifting corollary also induces a \textit{naive algorithm for the two-player case for free}: thanks to the bounds on memory, one may enumerate the strategies of the adversary, $\Ptwo$ --- or guess one if one aims for a non-deterministic algorithm --- and solve the corresponding $\Pone$'s game(s) where the strategy of $\Ptwo$ is fixed.
+Second, assuming that one has an algorithm to solve\footnote{I.e., decide who has a winning strategy from a given state.} one-player games~--- say for $\Pone$~--- for a winning condition satisfying our hypotheses, this lifting corollary also induces a \textit{naive algorithm for the two-player case for free}: thanks to the bounds on memory, one may enumerate the strategies of the adversary, $\Ptwo$~--- or guess one if one aims for a non-deterministic algorithm~--- and solve the corresponding $\Pone$'s game(s) where the strategy of $\Ptwo$ is fixed.
 Note that while such a simple algorithm might not be optimal, it does correspond to the approach giving the best complexity class known for the renowned family of games in $\mathsf{NP} \cap \mathsf{coNP}$, such as, e.g., parity or mean-payoff games (e.g.,~\cite{DBLP:journals/ipl/Jurdzinski98}).
+These last two cases could already be dealt with thanks to Gimbert and Zielonka's result since they involve memoryless strategies, but now a similar road can be taken for any objective that admits arena-independent finite-memory optimal strategies, such as, e.g., generalized parity games.

-\textbf{Applicability.} Let us give a quick tour of some classical (combinations of) objectives --- expressed through winning conditions, payoffs or preference relations --- and assess whether our approach permits to establish the existence of UFM strategies in the corresponding games.
+\paragraph{Applicability} Let us give a quick tour of some classical (combinations of) objectives~--- expressed through winning conditions, payoffs or preference relations~--- and assess whether our approach permits to establish the existence of UFM strategies in the corresponding games.

 Note that when considering multiple (quantitative) objectives, optimal strategies usually do not exist, and one has to settle for \textit{Pareto-optimal} ones (e.g.,~\cite{DKQR20}).
 However, in many cases, the (decision) problem under study is as follows: given a threshold (vector), define the winning condition as all the plays achieving at least this threshold, and check for a winning strategy.
 Hence multi-objective quantitative games are often de facto reduced to qualitative win-lose games for this so-called \textit{threshold problem}.
 Observe that, given a multi-objective setting, if UFM strategies exist for all threshold problems, then finite-memory strategies suffice to realize the Pareto front (as each point of this front can be considered as a threshold).
 Therefore, \textit{our approach also enables reasoning about the existence of finite-memory Pareto-optimal strategies in multi-objective games}.